2017 Tipperary county hurling team season: Summary

-Tipperary had a 2–6 to 0–8 lead at half time with the first half goals coming form John McGrath in the 6th minute and the second from Noel McGrath in the 18th minute after a pass from Niall O’Meara.
+Tipperary had a 2–6 to 0–8 lead at half time with the first half goals coming from John McGrath in the 6th minute and the second from Noel McGrath in the 18th minute after a pass from Niall O’Meara.

 Wexford manager Davy Fitzgerald then entered the field to challenge referee Diarmuid Kirwan thinking that it should have been a free to Wexford before the second goal.
 He confronted Tipperary's Niall O’Meara and shoved Jason Forde before leaving the field of play.
 John McGrath was named as the man of the match.

 The league final against Galway was played at the Gaelic Grounds on 23 April with a 3:30 throw in.
 The match was shown live by TG4.

 Tipperary were aiming for their first league title win since 2008.

 It was confirmed the day after the semi-final victory that Séamus Callanan had broken his thumb during that game and would miss the final.

 On 20 April, Jason Forde was handed a proposed two-game suspension for his reaction to Davy Fitzgerald coming on the field of play in the semi-final win.
 Tipperary have already indicated that they will appeal the decision.

 Forde was named in the starting line-up alongside the returning Michael Breen and John O'Dwyer instead of Niall O'Meara and the injured Seamus Callanan.

 In the final, Galway won by 3–21 to 0–14.

 Galway were dominate throughout the match and had a 0–11 to 0–5 lead at half-time with several other scoring opportunities missed.

 In the first minutes of the second half Jason Flynn scored the first goal of the game when he cut in from the left before firing to the roof of the net.

 He got his second in the 57th minute when he again managed to cut in from the left before firing past the advancing Darren Gleeson.

 Patrick Maher came on in the second half to make his first appearance of the year and hit one shot against the bar, but Galway had complete control of the match and got a third goal late on from Cathal Mannion when he fired low to the left.

 Tipperary manager Michael Ryan speaking after the match said "I can’t explain where it all went wrong, that was a complete non-show from us."

 The loss was Tipperary's biggest ever defeat in an All-Ireland or National League final and the defeat means that Kilkenny remain the only county to win the League title as reigning All-Ireland champions since Galway in 1989.

 Two days after the defeat to Galway, Kieran Bergin informed manager Michael Ryan that he was departing the panel due to work commitments, he subsequently joined the Tipperary Senior football panel a week later.